arulvel07/tad2/README.md

 - copy pasted the code from leetcode after confirmining all test cases are working
 - done writting int main for the function
-- completed 1st part in 1st question
+- completed 1st sub part in 1st question

 ## Day - 2 (28/05)
 ### iii) **Core Logic for this question**